bgd-labs/aave-proposals-v3/src/20241101_Multi_UpdatePriceCapAdaptersCAPO/UpdatePriceCapAdaptersCAPO.md

 ---
 title: "CAPO Adapter Maintenance Update"
 author: "BGD Labs (@bgdlabs)"
-discussions: ""
+discussions: "TODO"
 ---

 ## Simple Summary

 Maintenance proposal to update stable price cap adapters across all v2 and v3 instances to the latest version.
-This proposal also renames WMATIC aToken, variableDebtToken to WPOL on Aave V2 and V3 Polygon instances, and migrates Collector MATIC tokens to POL.
-The sDAI adapters on Ethereum and Gnosis Aave instances are also updated from non-capo to capo adapters.
+The sDAI adapters on Ethereum and Gnosis Aave instances are also updated from non-capo to capo adapters, and USDS adapters updated to use USDS/USD feed from the previous DAI/USD feed.

 ## Motivation

 Correlated-assets price oracle (CAPO) which introduced extra upper price protections for assets highly correlated with an underlying like LST's or stablecoins was activated earlier this year.
 With the Aave Generalized Risk Stewards (AGRS) being activated, it is important to update the CAPO adapters for stablecoins across both Aave V2 and V3 instances for it to work seamlessly with the AGRS system.
 The AGRS system can be used to update the price caps of the CAPO adapters, currently the stablecoin CAPO adapters are missing a getter method `getPriceCap()` which prevents the AGRS system from updating the price caps.
 Updating the stablecoin CAPO adapters to the latest version enables the AGRS system to update the price caps.

-The Polygon ecosystem has migrated its MATIC token to POL token on both Ethereum and Polygon PoS chains.
-POL is the upgraded native token of Polygon 2.0 and has replaced MATIC as the native gas and staking token of the Polygon PoS network playing a crucial role in the network’s AggLayer.
-With the MATIC to POL migration complete, we think its a good idea to rename Aave contracts such as aToken and variableDebtToken from WMATIC to WPOL for consistency (more on the [forum](https://governance.aave.com/t/bgd-technical-analysis-matic-pol-migration/18811)).
-The collector on Ethereum holds around ~580'000 MATIC tokens and it seems reasonable to also migrate it to the new POL token.

 CAPO adapter for sDAI was not activated before due to its un-stability on its growth rate, but with positive signaling from Chaos Labs, it seems fair to update it to CAPO on Aave V3 Ethereum and Aave V3 Gnosis instances.

+USDS asset was listed with chainlink DAI/USD underlying feed as a matter of security procedure.
+Since liquidity has improved for USDS now, we think its fair to migrate to USDS/USD feed for the asset.

 ## Specification